saurishkar/StickNotes-App/README.md

 7) The navigation menu is for informative purposes only.
 Since there is no backend methodoogy involved, the navigation menu links have not been updated.

+To Download this project on your system, just click on the "Clone or Download" option and then "Download as a zip".
+Then you can open the index.html file directly in your browser to open the app.

+or
+For a hassle free experience,

 Have a look at the working of the app using the link here => http://codepen.io/saurish/full/MpgWrV/